What it's like to be me.

 More responses from Kentucky

-More responses about "inequality"
+More responses from "inequality"